 We implemented the New Futures for Senior Citizens Centres and Clubs Project (Word - 9.4MB) with funding from the Victorian Government for four councils (Alpine Shire, Banyule City, Moira Shire and Mornington Peninsula Shire) to review how some councils are managing and evolving their senior citizens’ centres and clubs to better meet the needs of older people in their communities.

-A learning from practice session was held in 2016 to explore and share council approaches to working with senior citizen clubs and managing senior citizen centres to ensure ongoing sustainability.
+A Learning from Practice Session (Members Only website) was held in 2016 to explore and share council approaches to working with senior citizen clubs and managing senior citizen centres to ensure ongoing sustainability.

 Older Persons' Ambassadors and Reference Groups

 We encourage councils to be guided in the age-friendly direction by older people.
 Many councils now have older persons reference groups or have appointed age-friendly ambassadors.
 The Colac Otway Shire Positive Ageing Ambassadors Toolkit (PDF - 4.04MB) is a valuable resource for councils.
 A video on the ambassadors program captures the highlights of the direction.

 For more information about our positive ageing work, please email: JBruce@mav.asn.au